davideranieri/davideranieri.github.io/C++ Notes/APC_Les02.md

 ## ***POINTERS***

-Declaring a variable means reserving a memory area including severel locations
+Declaring a variable means reserving a memory area including several locations

 Each location has a physical address and: